US officials: Foreign disinformation stoking virus fears

 “There’s no way to know if these are organic or intentional, unfortunately, because the sentiment contained in them is so plausible that they could very easily be borne out of home-grown rumors,” he said.

-The worldwide outbreak has sickened about 175,000 people and left more than 6,700 dead.
-In the United States, there have been about 3,800 cases and scores of deaths.

-Associated Press writers David Klepper in Providence, R.I. and Beatrice Dupuy in New York contributed to this report.
+Associated Press writers Michael Balsamo in Washington, David Klepper in Providence, R.I. and Beatrice Dupuy in New York contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.